libiki123/webdocs/docs/interview-docs/unity/unity.md

   - Apply a shader that uses a normal map or a displacement effect to simulate the dent without altering the actual geometry.

+**7.4 Senario: If combining a 3D character into one mesh to use a single material. how do you change the color of just the necklace on that character.**

+- **Change the Texture**

+  - Find the texture your character is using.
+  - Change the color of the area that corresponds to the necklace using image editor.

+- **Use a Shader:**

+- Assign unique vertex colors (like red) to the necklace in a 3D modeling tool.
+- Use the shader to adjust only the necklace's color in Unity

+**7.5 Senario: How to create a clear, see-through glass material in Unity that also reflects light and the environment**

+- Create a new material and change these settings:
+  - Surface Type: Transparent
+  - Color: Black - Alpha: 0
+  - Refraction model: Thin
+  - smoothness: 1

 ---

 ### Optimization